dccircuit/IGME-330-Spring-2024/hw/hw-4-starter.md

 ## V. Showing feature details when a marker is clicked on

 - When a marker is clicked on, we want to show the park name, address, phone number and description in the "Info" row of the app
-- To do this, we will need to write code that searches the `features` array for the park that matches the `id` of the marker that was clciked on
+- To do this, we will need to write code that searches the `features` array for the park that matches the `id` of the marker that was clicked on

 ### V-A. Add HTML for the bottom "Info" row